dotnet/docs-maui/docs/user-interface/animation/basic.md

 image.Rotation = 0;
 ```

-In this example, an `Image` instance is rotated up to 360 degrees over 2 seconds (2000 milliseconds).
+In this example, an <xref:Microsoft.Maui.Controls.Image> instance is rotated up to 360 degrees over 2 seconds (2000 milliseconds).
 The `RotateTo` method obtains the current `Rotation` property value of the element for the start of the animation, and then rotates from that value to its first argument (360).
 Once the animation is complete, the image's `Rotation` property is reset to 0.
 This ensures that the `Rotation` property doesn't remain at 360 after the animation concludes, which would prevent additional rotations.

 > [!NOTE]
 > In addition to the `RotateTo` method, there are also `RotateXTo` and `RotateYTo` methods that animate the `RotationX` and `RotationY` properties, respectively.